albertclerigues/niclib/docs/index.rst

 Contributing
 *******************

-Find the repository as well as contributing guide at TBD.
+Find the repository as well as contributing guide at https://github.com/albertclerigues/niclib .

 Indices and tables